muzooka/api/readme.md

 - `id`: Muzooka image Id
 - `type`: The type of image (banner or profile)
 - `source`: Where the image originated
-- `primary`: The primary image for the given type
+- `isPrimary`: The primary image for the given type
 - `smallUrl`: A small resize of the original image with aspect ratio preserved
 - `landscape1x1smallUrl`: Landscape crop with 1x1 aspect ratio, 320x320
 - `landscape4x3smallUrl`: Landscape crop with 4x3 aspect ratio, 320x240